sandeeptiwari6/cooksmart/README.md

 import Cooksmart-recommender-system

-This will import all of the functions included in the package which can then be called using the below command:
+This will import all of the functions included in the package which can then be called using the Cooksmart-recommender-system.RecipeRecommender() command to generate recipe recommendations.
+Simply enter the list of ingredients of your choice.
+The end result is a list of recipe recommendations that has the recipe name, ingredients and cooking direction.

-Cooksmart-recommender-system.RecipeRecommender()

-### Retrieve recommendations
+### Example

 - Use the sample.py file which contains the code to download, install and import the function from the package.
 - Enter the list of ingredients for which you would need the recipe.